ronithailo/hailo-rpi5-examples/README.md

 For a full end-to-end training and deployment example, see the [Retraining Example](doc/retraining-example.md).
 The detection basic pipeline example includes support for retrained models.
 For more information, see [Using Retrained Models](doc/basic-pipelines.md#using-retrained-models).

+### Hailo Apps Infra
+The Hailo Apps Infra repository containes the infrastructure of hailo applications and pipelines.
+You can find it here  see the [Hailo Apps Infra](https://github.com/giladnah/hailo-apps-infra).

 ## Contributing

 We welcome contributions from the community.
 You can contribute by: